 - Open your Safari browser.

-- Go to Safari Menu located on upper left hand corner, and then select Preferences.
+- Go to the Safari Menu located in the upper left-hand corner, and then select Preferences.

-- Under General tab, navigate to Default Search Engine section and select Google or any valid search engine.
+- Under the General tab, navigate to the Default Search Engine section and select Google or any valid search engine.

-- Next, be sure that "New Windows Open With" field is set to Homepage.
+- Next, be sure that the "New Windows Open With" field is set to Homepage.

 - Lastly, remove IndexSearch from the Homepage field.
 Replace it with your preferred URL to be set as your default homepage.